 This can be achieved without having to take a detour to a computer station after every patient or resident visit.

 Traditionally, doctors, nurses and care workers have to share a computer to input or access patient data at a central station.
 A medical cart on wheels improves the data entry process because more of it can be done while in the room with a patient.

 Important health information can be discussed on a one-to-one basis with fewer interruptions.

 Many medical computer carts on wheels have options for peripherals to be attached, allowing for diagnostics to be completed in the room.
 A mobile cart may have an ultrasound machine, tools for checking vitals, equipment for taking blood, and other common procedural tools.

 Many computer workstations on wheels can be completely customized, with height adjustment settings providing a stable work surface.
 A medical provider can choose what features they want their cart to have based on their needs, and without compromising their own health.

 With mobile computing, patients no longer have to worry about their personal information being on display, as was the case in the days of walls and cabinets that were visibly full of patient files.

-Electronic health records are kept secure and stored in a provider’s network, and it is only shared with other providers with the permission of the patient.
+Information is kept secure and stored in a provider’s network and it is only shared with other providers with the permission of the patient.

-Providers have different ways of protecting their networks, and mobile computing workstations can be customized with devices such as fingerprint or card scanners to give access to the patient network.
+Providers have different ways of protecting their networks, and mobile computer carts on wheels can be customized with devices such as fingerprint or card scanners to give access to the patient network.

-Patient files no longer need to be on show when the network can be accessed from a variety of terminals throughout the hospital, and even moved from room-to-room for ease of use.
+Patient files no longer need to be on show when the network can be accessed from a variety of terminals throughout the hospital or care home, and even moved from room-to-room for ease of use.